High Performance, Art Directable, Hero Cloth Simulation

 - Cloth and Cloth as self collision within one cloth

-- Cloth and Rigid Bodies like buttons
+- Cloth and Rigid Bodies like buttons, chains etc.

 - Cloth and Character skin (where character skin is also a Carbon Morph)

-and also reaction between
+and also, reaction between

 A cornerstone of Carbon Cloth is its art directability, giving the artist the features and tools they need to create great cloth simulations.
 Almost all attributes can be animated and most attributes support paint map control.

 The Carbon Cloth collision is also very robust, but sometimes you want it to be more forgiving, so there is also the option to relax the collision for specified colliders.
-This is allows for interpenetration of body parts with the cloth (for example when they are out of shot) or when you are just not going to render the body part anyway (for example knees poking through a pair of trousers).
+This allows for interpenetration of body parts with the cloth (for example when they are out of shot) or when you are just not going to render the body part anyway (for example knees poking through a pair of trousers).